 This report is submitted by InterAction Switzerland.
-We may also refer to the joint NGO submission of the NGO-Coordination post Beijing Switzerland with which we are working in this cycle.
+We may also refer to the joint NGO submission of the "Plateforme des ONG suisses pour les droits humains" (coordination by ACAT-Suisse) with which we are working in this session.
 Key facts:

-- Lack of legal security and lack of implementation of the Swiss Constitution., - lack of access to justice and compensation, - shift in responsibility from the state to the medical profession and shift in responsibility by the medical profession to parents of intersex children (blackboxing of intersex), - lack of integration of InterAction into medical psychosocial care, - absence of a strategy or action plan to promote awareness, health and rights, - absence of progress in implementing human rights of intersex children and adults in Switzerland.
+- Lack of legal security and lack of implementation of the Swiss Constitution.
+1, - lack of access to justice and compensation, - shift in responsibility from the state to the medical profession and shift in responsibility by the medical profession to parents of intersex children (blackboxing of intersex), - lack of integration of peer-groups into medical psychosocial care, - absence of a strategy or action plan to promote awareness, health and rights, - lack of respect of the rights of intersex children and adults to prevent acts of torture (art.
+2 and CAT/C/GC/2, paras.18, 20) or other forms of cruel, inhuman or degrading treatment (art.
+16).